OpenHumans/ohjh-example-notebooks/README.md

-# Meet the Personal Data Notebooks on Open Humans
+# Meet the *Personal Data Notebooks* on *Open Humans*

 The [*Personal Data Notebooks* on *Open Humans*](https://www.openhumans.org/activity/personal-data-notebooks/) allow you to explore and analyze your personal data that's stored in your *Open Humans* account right in your web browser.
-Our Director of Research, Bastian Greshake Tzovaras, has written about how this can help bridging our growing divide between people and algorithms.
+Our Director of Research, Bastian Greshake Tzovaras, has written about how this can help bridging our growing divide between people and algorithms. *[If you've come here because of the presentation at the Sage Assembly: this is literally just that talk as a blog post]*.

+Below you will find a step-by-step guide with how to get started with the *Personal Data Notebooks* and some more information about the example notebooks we already provide.